cjimti/mk/_posts/2018-05-08-hobby-cluster.md

       addresses: [10.5.96.4/20]
 ```

-In my case the subnet mask is 255.255.240.0 which equates to a /20.
+In my case, the subnet mask is 255.255.240.0 which equates to a /20.
 [Check out this cheat sheet for a quick IP range refrence](https://www.aelius.com/njh/subnet_sheet.html)

 Then run the command: